umarhassan-mitodl/1.124j-fall-2000/content/pages/recitations/recitation_1.md

          _% gdb   ps0\_1_

-You can find more information about GDB at [Debugging with GDB - The GNU Source-Level Debugger](http://web.mit.edu/afs/athena.mit.edu/project/gnu/doc/html/gdb_toc.html).
+You can find more information about GDB at {{% resource_link "976050fb-b3a6-4a1c-9f21-3e6b6dc008d2" "Debugging with GDB - The GNU Source-Level Debugger" %}}.

 *   **ddd debugger: